YellowDucky123/OAuth-Study/README.md

 # This is a repository containing results from my Study/Research on OAuth2.0
-The Study was mostly on Google's OAuth2, However, concepts on flows apply to all OAuth2.0s
+The Study was mostly on Google's OAuth2, However, concepts and flows apply to all OAuth2.0s

 ## File Explanations
 ### Script.py